 Eating

-The bistro restaurant serves a mostly Mediterranean-influenced menu for lunch and dinner, but there are a few Moroccan classics too.
+The bistro restaurant serves a mostly Mediterranean-influenced set menu for lunch and dinner, but there are a few Moroccan classics to choose from.
 When we visited we focused more on the latter.
-We had, after nibbles of olives and cashews, a selection of hot and cold Moroccan salads (the lightly spiced aubergine was particularly scrummy) followed by a rich almond, apricot and chicken tagine whose depth of flavour was the proof of its slow-cooking.
-A tarte aux poires ended the meal on a Gallic note and we enjoyed our chosen red wine, which came from close to Meknes: there were plenty of other bottles to choose from.
+After nibbles of olives and bread, we had a selection of hot and cold Moroccan salads (roasted peppers, beetroot, lentils and courgette dip) and a selection of briouats (moroccan savoury pastries) followed by meatball tagine in a rich tomato sauce.
+A chocolate tarte and lemon cheesecake ended the meal, and we enjoyed our chosen red wine, which came from close to Meknes: there were plenty of other bottles to choose from.
 And, in proper Fassi style, we then slumped into a sofa next to the fire for mint tea and chebbakia briwattes, the little honey-sweetened cakes that are ubiquitous in Fes.

 Breakfast is a moveable feast: you choose between eating in the dining room, the courtyard, in your room or up on the roof terrace.
 The latter would always be my favoured option: the wraparound views of the medina are unforgettable.
 Expect a traditional Moroccan breakfast of orange juice, malaoui pancakes, semi-leavened bread as well as French-style baguette, a fresh fruit salad and several different jams and honey.